sandermaas/axxes-traineeship-2024/README.md

-# axxes-traineeship-2024
+# Axxes Traineeship 2024 - React

-Exercises for the Axxes React traineeship 2024
+This repository contains all the exercises for the Axxes React traineeship 2024.